cannonspears/grubdash/README.md

 ## Author

-This project was created by Thinkful and completed by Cannon Spears.
+This project was created by Cannon Spears in association with Thinkful.